 18 December 2019.
-The The Secretary of State for Digital Progress (Secretaría de Estado para el Avance Digital, SEAD) and the Spanish Association for Standardisation, UNE, has promoted the creation of two new technical standardization subcommittees on AI, Big Data and Internet of Things IoT.
+The State Secretariat for Digital Advancement (SEAD) and the Spanish Association for Standardization, UNE, have promoted the creation of two new technical standardization subcommittees on AI, Big Data and IoT.
 These work groups will allow Spanish experts to influence the development of key international standards in order to guarantee the digital revolution.

 The standardization subcommittee CTN 71/SC 41 IoT and Related technologies will develop standards in the field of the Internet of Things (IoT) and sensor networks, aimed at guaranteeing the interoperability and reliability of these networks and devices, both generic and for specific sectors.